-The individuals listed are in no particular order, and have not been ranked.
+Note: The individuals listed here are in no particular order and have not been ranked.

-Cook publicly came out as gay in 2014, though he had always been open about his sexuality in his personal life.
-His announcement made him the first openly gay person to be included in the Fortune 500 list.
+Cook publicly came out in 2014, though he had always been open about his sexuality in his personal life.
+His announcement made him the first chief executive of a Fortune 500 company to publicly come out as gay.

 Irish-born Alan Joyce rose to the position of CEO of the Australian airline, Qantas, in 2008.
 Prior to working for Qantas, Joyce had worked in numerous positions for Irish airline, Aer Lingus.

-Joyce has been open about his sexuality throughout his career, and has been in a committed gay relationship for almost 20 years.
-Last year he became a Companion of the Order of Australia - the highest civil honor that can be bestowed upon someone by the state.
+Joyce has been open about his sexuality throughout his career even led a campaign for marriage equality in Australia.
+He became a Companion of the Order of Australia - the highest civil honor that can be bestowed upon someone by the state.

-Martine Rothblatt is currently the highest-earning CEO in the biopharmaceutical industry, as well as the founder of her company, United Therapeutics.
+In 2018, Martine Rothblatt, founder of United Therapeutics, became the highest-earning CEO in the biopharmaceutical industry.
 Her fascinating and storied career has spanned the fields of law, aerospace, and medicine.

-Martine publicly came out as a trans woman in 1994, and remains a fierce advocate for trans rights.
-She's married with four children, and dedicates much of her time to transhumanist efforts.
+Rothblatt came out as a transgender woman in 1994 at the age of 40 and remains a fierce advocate for trans rights.
+She's married with four children and dedicates much of her time to transhumanist efforts.

-Swedish entrepreneur, Peter Arvai, is best-known as the CEO and co-founder of Prezi, a software company which specializes in cloud-based presentations.
+Swedish entrepreneur, Peter Arvai, is best-known as the CEO and co-founder of Prezi, a software company that specializes in cloud-based presentations.
 In 2009 the company was successfully funded, in part, by TED Conference.

 Entrepreneur Hayley Sudbury is the founder and CEO of WERKIN, an analytics platform that utilizes behavioral science to improve diversity in company hiring practices.
 Before founding her own company, Sudbury was an executive at Barclays.